Vladimir Medinsky: Critics

 Medinsky's appointment as Minister of Culture drew skepticism from many cultural figures, including actress Liya Akhedzhakova, filmmakers Alexander Sokurov and Yuli Gusman, and Ekaterina Genieva, director of the All-Russia State Library for Foreign Literature.
 Communist Party leader Gennady Zyuganov strongly opposed the appointment, describing Medinsky as "one of the most vicious Russophobes and anti-Soviet figures", with the Communist Party faction issuing an official protest.

 One month after his appointment, Gazeta.Ru noted that while Medinsky's predecessors as culture ministers (Mikhail Shvydkoy, Aleksandr Sokolov, and Aleksandr Avdeyev) had all been respectable figures unquestionably viewed as members of intelligentsia by the cultural community, Medinsky's early weeks in office demonstrated that cultural leaders and officials were "clearly stunned by the arrival of a superior who doesn't even attempt to appear intellectual".
 Critics highlighted Medinsky's lack of relevant professional experience for the role.
 Journalist Andrey Piontkovsky compared him to the Third Reich's propaganda minister, while ex-Prime Minister Mikhail Kasyanov characterized him as part of Vladimir Putin's propaganda apparatus.

 In January 2014, Medinsky participated in a discussion on Echo of Moscow radio concerning the history of the Great Patriotic War and its presentation in a unified history textbook.
 During the conversation about the Siege of Leningrad, the topic turned to "rum babas" (a type of pastry) allegedly baked for city officials, particularly Andrei Zhdanov.
-Show host noted that information about the confectionery workshop appeared in the 2013 reissue of The Siege Book by war veteran writer Daniil Granin, to which Medinsky responded: "That's a lie".
+The show host noted that information about the confectionery workshop appeared in the 2013 reissue of The Siege Book by war veteran writer Daniil Granin, to which Medinsky responded: "That's a lie".
 The following day, Boris Vishnevskiy, a Yabloko party deputy in the Legislative Assembly of Saint Petersburg, demanded in an open letter that the minister either refute the facts presented in The Siege Book or apologize to the author.
 The ministry's press service stated that Medinsky's words had been misinterpreted and were not directed at Granin or his work.
 They also noted that pastries couldn't have been intended for Zhdanov, who was diabetic.
 In a February phone conversation with Granin, the misunderstanding was resolved.